ckeditor/ckeditor5/docs/framework/contributing/testing-environment.md

 ## Running manual tests

-In order to start the manual tests server, use the `yarn run manual` task.
+To start the manual tests server, use the `yarn run manual` task.
 After calling this command, you may be asked if you want to re-create the DLL builds.
 You do not have to re-create the DLL builds each time you run the manual tests.
 Do it only if you want to check your changes in those tests that require the DLL builds.

 <info-box hint>
 	You can read more about the DLL builds in a {@link installation/advanced/dll-builds dedicated guide}.